-- 6.1 As well as being clear about what CIL should be used for it is equally as important to be clear about what District CIL cannot fund.
-The following should no longer be considered appropriate spend from District CIL: - Up front funding for feasibility studies and professional fees where there is no guarantee that the infrastructure would be delivered; - Infrastructure replacement or improvements in areas where there is no major developments commencing and limited growth; - Infrastructure that is not supported by lead statutory bodies, for example, traffic calming or pedestrian crossings if these are not considered as required infrastructure by the Highways Authority; - Ongoing operational or maintenance costs; and - VAT where this can be reclaimed.
+- 6.1 As well as being clear about what CIL could be used for, it is equally as important to be clear about the project costs that District CIL cannot fund.
+The following should no longer be considered appropriate spend from District CIL: - Up front funding for feasibility studies and professional fees where there is no guarantee that the infrastructure would be delivered; - Infrastructure replacement or improvements in areas where there are no major developments commencing and there is limited growth; - Infrastructure that is not supported by lead statutory bodies, for example, traffic calming or pedestrian crossings if these are not considered as required infrastructure by the Highways Authority; - Ongoing operational or maintenance costs; and - VAT where this can be reclaimed.